Employment-based immigrationFrom F-1 / OPT / STEM OPT to EB-2 or EB-3: How to Move Forward Without Losing Status in 2026

 From F-1 / OPT / STEM OPT to EB-2 or EB-3: How to Move Forward Without Losing Status in 2026

 This page does not duplicate Arvian’s core explainer on whether you can apply for EB-2 or EB-3 while on F-1 or OPT.
-That article is built around eligibility, immigrant intent, and the general legal architecture of the case.
-This one has a different job: it is about timing, status, deadlines, and failure points.
-In other words, this is not a “can I do it?” article.
-It is a “how do I sequence it so I do not run into EAD expiration, STEM OPT mistakes, SEVIS issues, or late employer action?” article.
+That article focuses on eligibility, immigrant intent, and the general legal structure of the case.
+This page serves a different purpose: it focuses on timing, status, deadlines, and common failure points.
+The practical question here is how to sequence the case in a way that reduces the risk of EAD expiration, STEM OPT compliance problems, SEVIS issues, or delayed employer action.

-Core idea: H-1B is not the whole strategy.
-It is only one bridge.
-If your employer truly sees you as a long-term hire, the EB-2/EB-3 roadmap should be built while you still have lawful status and enough runway to correct mistakes—not after that runway is almost gone.
+Core idea: H-1B should be viewed as one possible bridge, not as the entire plan.
+If your employer genuinely sees you as a long-term hire, the EB-2/EB-3 roadmap should be developed while you still have lawful status and enough time to address delays, corrections, or backup options.

 Why this matters right now: with PERM timelines stretched out, students often lose time not because they chose the wrong category, but because they started too late, misunderstood Cap-Gap, overestimated what an approved I-140 actually does, or missed STEM OPT compliance rules.